The best cutting board is an essential kitchen tool for slicing, dicing and prepping ingredients for delicious meals.

-And if you cook daily, or enjoy hosting gatherings, the best cutting boards can save you precious time on food prep tasks.
-But with so many different types available, it can tricky to know which one is best for your needs.
-First, consider the material and weight of your cutting board.
+And if you enjoy cooking on a daily basis, the best cutting boards can save you precious time on food prep tasks.
+But with so many different sizes and types on the market, it can be tricky to know which one is right for your needs.
+While it seems like a simple cutting board, there are certain things to consider before buying.
+First, what material or weight do you prefer?
 These range from wood and rubber boards to non-porous plastic, and come in varying sizes to suit every kitchen.

-Plus, what features does it have?
+Also, what features does it have?
 Most cutting boards are designed with grooves to catch liquid run-off, and reduce messy spills on the counter.
-Also, are you able to easily store it away, or hang it up?
+How easy is it to store?
+You can either keep in a cabinet, leave on countertop or hang it up.
 Finally, what's your budget?
 Prices can start from as little as $20 right up to $200 upwards for the premium boards.

-To help you decide, we’ve tested a selection of cutting boards to suit every kitchen need, lifestyle and budget.
+We’ve tested a selection of cutting boards to suit every kitchen need, lifestyle and budget right now.